 NARRATOR: The conspiracy theories hinged on the idea that Foster had died elsewhere and then been moved to the park where the crime scene was staged to look like suicide.
 If Jim could show conclusively that Foster had died in the park, of a wound inflicted by his own father’s gun, then he could disprove that theory altogether.

-NARRATOR: With the forensic scientist, Doctor Henry Lee, Jim began to carry out tests.
+NARRATOR: With the forensic scientist, Dr. Henry Lee, Jim began to carry out tests.
 Here’s a little True Spies tutorial on turning over a long-cold crime scene for new evidence.

-CLEMENTE: We actually conducted ballistics’ experiments with human skulls filled with ballistic gelatin to approximate the human brain, and covered with pig skin to approximate the human scalp.
+JIM CLEMENTE: We actually conducted ballistics experiments with human skulls filled with ballistic gelatin to approximate the human brain, and covered with pigskin to approximate the human scalp.
 When we did these test firings we determined the maximum trajectory of velocity that the bullet would have had and determined that if the gun had been fired at 45 degrees to horizontal that the maximum distance the bullet would have traveled would have been about a little over 200 yards.

 NARRATOR: Hunting down a single bullet across a range of 200 yards in a national park.
 I’m resisting the urge to use the words ‘needle’ and ‘haystack’.

-CLEMENTE: One of those rounds was actually fired from the same kind of gun that Vince Foster had used.
-However we couldn’t metallurgically match it to the other rounds that were found in Vince Foster’s revolver.
+JIM CLEMENTE: One of those rounds was actually fired from the same kind of gun that Vince Foster had used.
+However, we couldn’t metallurgically match it to the other rounds that were found in Vince Foster’s revolver.

-CLEMENTE: Doctor Lee examined the gun further and what he found was because the cylinder had been replaced in this gun, the cylinder gap was actually slightly larger than it should have been, so that when the gun was fired, a certain amount of unspent or unburned ball powder that was in the bullet didn’t get burned but got expelled out the outside of the cylinder gap.
-And because of that we found tiny ball powder, a piece on his glasses and also on his face, adhering to his face.
+JIM CLEMENTE: Dr. Lee examined the gun further and what he found was because the cylinder had been replaced in this gun, the cylinder gap was actually slightly larger than it should have been so that when the gun was fired, a certain amount of unspent or unburned ball powder that was in the bullet didn’t get burned but got expelled out the outside of the cylinder gap.
+And because of that, we found tiny ball powder, a piece on his glasses and also on his face, adhering to his face.